 The problem with thoughts is that they’re the seeds from which words grow.
-Your words result in your actions and your character and finally your destiny.
+Your words create your actions, which create your character which creates your destiny.

-Do your thoughts divide and pull your mind to pieces?
+Do your thoughts divide or pull your mind to pieces?

-Do they disturb your joy, break up your sleep or hinder the enjoyment of yourself, family or friends?
+- Do they disturb your joy, break up your sleep or hinder you from enjoying your family and friends?

-If your answers to the above are yes then you might be suffering from the effects of being a worrier.
+If you answered yes to the above then you might be suffering from the effects of being a worrier.

 A worrier is a person who thinks about unfortunate things that might happen.